Saturday, January 16, 2016

 It's gotta be Dad's, it's gotta be Dad's

-(Announcer would read the ad copy while a short instrumental section of the jingle played, then the song continued)
+(The announcer would read the ad copy while a short instrumental section of the jingle played, and then the song continued)

 So ask for Dad's, it's good old-fashioned